dlang-tour/core/public/content/en/basics.md

 /// create a copy and don't do any allocations.
 ///
 /// Note: @nogc is magic flag which tells the
-/// compiler to make NO allocations are done
+/// compiler to make NO allocations inside
-/// by this function!
+/// this function.
 int minimum(int[] slice) @nogc
 {
     assert(slice.length > 0);